Step 6 Summary

 Present Alternative Scenarios to the Public

 - Forums and open houses are great for two-way communication with the public and stakeholders.
-However, they can be time consuming; using guest speakers, discussions, table exercises and/or instant key-pad polling to help evaluate choices from different points of view and giving the public a chance to make recommendations.
-These events attract one hundred to several hundred participants.
-Smaller forums or facilitated conversations can be used as an alternative to large public events.
+Consider using guest speakers, discussions, table exercises and/or instant key-pad polling to help evaluate choices from different points of view and giving the public a chance to make recommendations.

 Role of a Preferred Scenario